self-actuated/docs.actuated.com/docs/tasks/monitoring.md

     scrape_interval: 60s
     scrape_timeout: 5s
     static_configs:
-    - targets: ["tbc:443"]
+    - targets: ["actuated-controlplane.example.com:443"]
 ```

 The `bearer_token` is a secret, and unique per customer.
 Only a bcrypt hash is stored in the control-plane, along with a mapping between GitHub organisations and the token.

 The `scrape_interval` must be `60s`, or higher to avoid rate-limiting.

-Contact the support team on Slack for the value for the `targets` field.
+The value `actuated-controlplane.example.com` is a placeholder, you can request the endpoint from the actuated team.

 ### Control-plane metrics